How I'll Work With You

 Loom Videos

-I often record quick videos to present designs or explain concepts
+We often record quick videos to present designs or explain concepts

-My responses: Within 24 hours on weekdays
+My response time: Within 24 hours

 Phase 1: Discovery & Strategy